MtnBiker/historical-streets-la/ImplementationNotes.md

 Do I bit the bullet and move to Rails 6 and webpacker and fight all of that.
-Maybe since I did it not too long ago in crores5 gem update --system bundle update # good after one gem change
+Maybe since I did it not too long ago in crores5 gem update --system bundle update # good after one gem change rails app:update
+- and copied over stuff that would have been wiped bin/rails webpacker:install